-This document is intended to provide you with a background understanding of what Bournemouth Airport needs to address in this ACP.
-It should enable you to answer a short survey on the establishment of 'Design Principles' that will ultimately shape the development and assessment of 'Options' for change.
+It is intended to provide you with a background understanding of what Bournemouth Airport needs to address in the FASI(S) ACP.
+It should enable you to answer a short survey on the establishment of 'Design Principles' which will help shape the development.